messagerie-melanie2/Courrielleur-Sources/js/src/doc/feature_checklist.md

   [Exposure Guidelines](https://wiki.mozilla.org/ExposureGuidelines) process.
 We historically haven't been amazing at sending intent-to-prototype emails, but we can always get better.
--  ☐ Create a shell option for the feature.
 -  ☐ Stage 2 or earlier proposals should be developed under compile time guards, disabled by default.
--  ☐ Create a browser preference for the feature.
+-  ☐ Create a preference for the feature in `modules/libpref/init/StaticPrefList.yaml` and a command line option in `js/src/shell/js.cpp`.
 -  ☐ Implement the Feature.
--  ☐ Land feature disabled by pref and shell-option.
+-  ☐ Land feature disabled by pref.
 -  ☐ Import the test262 test cases for the feature, or enable them if they're already imported.
 (See `js/src/test/Readme.txt` for guidance)
--  ☐ Contact `fuzzing@mozilla.org` to arrange fuzzing for the feature.
+-  ☐ Add the `fuzzing:needed` label to the proposal epic in the FFXP project in JIRA to request fuzzing for the feature.
+    -  ☐ If the feature introduces a new syntax, it may require a lot of work in the fuzzing engine to support it.
+Notify the fuzzing team early with the details.
 -  ☐ Add shell option to `js/src/shell/fuzz-flags.txt`.
 This signals to other fuzzers as well that the feature is ready for fuzzing.
 -  ☐ Send an Intent to Ship Email to `dev-platform`.
 This is also part of the [Exposure Guidelines](https://wiki.mozilla.org/ExposureGuidelines) process.
+-  ☐ Ship the feature:
--  ☐ Ship the feature; default the preference to true and the command-line option to true.
+    -  ☐ default the preference to true.
+    -  ☐ Double check for any code that is currently `NIGHTLY_BUILD` that should now be built unconditionally, e.g. in `js/src/vm/JSObject.cpp`.
+         You may want to run a [central as beta simulation](https://wiki.mozilla.org/Sheriffing/How_To/Beta_simulations#TRUNK_AS_EARLY_BETA) to make sure you've caught any lingering `NIGHTLY_BUILD` parts.
+    -  ☐ Update `js/xpconnect/tests/chrome/test_xrayToJS.xhtml` for any changes to existing global objects.
+This is a mochitest, you need to run `mach test js/xpconnect/tests/chrome/test_xrayToJS.xhtml`.
+    -  ☐ For new globals, the following tests also need updates:
+          `dom/serviceworkers/test/test_serviceworker_interfaces.js`, `tests/mochitest/general/test_interfaces.js`, and `dom/workers/test/test_worker_interfaces.js`.
+These are mochitests, you need to run, e.g. `mach test dom/serviceworkers/test/test_serviceworker_interfaces.html`.
--  ☐ Open a followup bug to later remove the preference and the command line option.
+-  ☐ Open a followup bug to later remove the preference.

 ## Supplemental Checklists